Golden Gate to Ancient Rus'. VI

 Encyclopedia “I know the world” (History).

-Introductory course of history and social science "My Fatherland".
+Introductory course of history and social studies “My Fatherland”.

 Goals:

-to form in the student the image of the culture of Ancient Rus' as a set of great monuments of writing, literature, art, with the help of which we can plunge into the world of thoughts and feelings of our distant ancestors;
+to form in the student an image of the culture of Ancient Rus' as many great monuments of writing, literature, art, with the help of which we can plunge into the world of thoughts and feelings of our distant ancestors;

-create an image of the life of the monks of medieval Rus' and monasteries as centers of culture, creative activity, moral behavior;
+create an image of the life of monks of medieval Rus' and monasteries as centers of culture, creative activity, and moral behavior;

 develop the ability to meaningfully use concepts and terms in your speech when solving creative tasks;

-cultivate a sense of pride in the culture of their homeland.
+foster a sense of pride in the culture of your homeland.

 During the classes.